-Born in Nelson (NZ) Graeme James started out playing violin in the Netherlands as a seven year old with the desire to become a classical concert violinist.
+Born in Nelson (New Zealand) Graeme James started out playing violin in the Netherlands as a seven year old with the desire to become a classical concert violinist.
 After his family moved back to New Zealand he pursued this goal throughout high school as well as branching out into folk and celtic music, playing fiddle and singing in his family’s folk band playing local festivals and events.
 After years of playing in local and national youth orchestras Graeme left secondary school to study to be a Primary School Teacher.
 It was while he was at university in Palmerston North that he put down the violin and started learning other instruments, the most significant of which being the acoustic guitar which enabled him to start writing and playing his own songs.

 A major breakthrough came later that summer in Queenstown, as he would play nightly, busking concerts to crowds of 200-300 people by the lakefront.
 This started to gather what would become a large, loyal and global fan base.
 On the recommendation of a fellow street performer Graeme decided to record an album of these quirky covers.

 The self-released album Play one we all know was released in 2013 followed by Play one we all know Vol. II in late 2014.
 The latter was funded through a kickstarter campaign that met its $5000.00 target in 27 hours.
 Both cover albums have sold thousands of copies while busking on the streets of New Zealand.
 Graeme had always written his own songs, but it wasn’t until 2015 that he began performing them live at shows around New Zealand.
 His original material was met with immediate interest from fans with breakout singles Alive and One + One racking up over 7 million plays between them, and Alive placing second in the singer songwriter/folk category of the international songwriting competition Unsigned Only.